-In the AAFA's Asthma Capitals 2018 Report, AAFA looked at eight risk factors that can affect asthma rates: poverty, lack of health insurance, poor air quality, pollen counts, long-term control medicine use, quick-relief medicine use, smoking laws and access to specialists.
+In AAFA's Asthma Capitals 2019 Report, we looked at eight risk factors that can affect asthma rates: poverty, lack of health insurance, poor air quality, pollen counts, long-term control medicine use, quick-relief medicine use, smoking laws and access to specialists.

 One of the most important parts of managing asthma is working with a health care team.
 Together, you can create an asthma plan to keep your asthma under control.
 If you have asthma, you might need to see a specialist.
 Pulmonologists, allergists and immunologists can offer special care for people with asthma.
-They often have more experience treating patients with severe asthma than a primary care physician.
+They often have more experience treating patients with asthma than a primary care physician.

 Living in an area where there are fewer specialists can mean traveling long distances for care.
 This can be a burden on personal finances and time, especially when frequent trips are needed.
 And it may take months to get an appointment.